We want to help you find the right person

 Lauryn Fetter

-Lauryn recently completed a Modern Apprenticeship with us, and following a promotion works closely with Corinne on Admin and Finance, as well as providing support on Communications.
-Before working here she completed her Foundation Apprenticeship in Business Skills, whilst doing this she took part in volunteering at her local community centre helping the Youth Workers during the community youth clubs.
+Lauryn completed a Modern Apprenticeship with us, and following a promotion works closely with Corinne and Nicola on Admin and Finance, as well as providing support on Communications.
+Before working here, Lauryn completed her Foundation Apprenticeship in Business Skills, whilst doing this she took part in volunteering at her local community centre helping the Youth Workers during the community youth clubs.
 Lauryn enjoys working with the team and communicating with our members.
+In her free time, Lauryn likes to read books across various genres and enjoys visiting the beach.

 Vivien Thomson